csye7125-fall2023-group05/infra-helm-chart/README.md

 This makes use of [Bitnami's Kafka Helm Chart](https://github.com/bitnami/charts/tree/main/bitnami/kafka) as a dependency.

-- Adding the `bitnami/kafka` chart as a dependency:
+- Adding the `bitnami/kafka` and `bitnami/postgresql` charts as a dependencies:

 ```yaml
 # Chart.yaml